 - As you progress through the commentary, remember to quote frequently from the text.
 Keep the quotations short so you can go into lots of details about the techniques being used.

 - Your conclusion, much like your introduction, should not be very long.
-Hopefully the process of writing the commentary has prompted you to think something in addition to your original thesis statement.
+Hopefully, the process of writing the commentary has prompted you to think of something in addition to your original thesis statement.
 Perhaps there is greater subtlety you wish to add at this stage.
 Make one additional comment on the text overall and then recap the main areas you have written about.
 End with a direct reference to your original thesis statement.